Overview

 Step 5: Calculate Electrolysis Product Amounts

-Electrolysis forces a non-spontaneous (negative EMF) reaction to proceed using externally supplied electrical current โ the opposite direction from a galvanic cell.
-The amount of product formed follows Faraday's laws, relating total charge (current ร time) to moles of product through the reaction's stoichiometry.
+Electrolysis forces a non-spontaneous, negative-EMF, reaction to proceed using externally supplied electrical current, the opposite direction from a galvanic cell.
+The amount of product formed follows Faraday's laws, which relate total charge (current multiplied by time) to moles of product through the reaction's stoichiometry.

 The Electrolysis Calculator calculates product formed for a given current, time, and reaction, applying these Faraday's law relationships directly.